 - The Southern Bankruptcy District of Georgia has six divisions.
 The six divisions are Augusta, Statesboro, Savannah, Brunswick, Waycross and Dublin.
 Only Savannah, Augusta, and Brunswick have staffed bankruptcy offices.

-Your county of residence determines in which district and division your bankruptcy case is filed.
+Your county of residence determines the district and division your bankruptcy case is filed.

 Who are the Georgia Chapter 13 Trustees?